DNDeveloper-s/Snow-HTML-Canvas-by-DNDeveloper/README.md

                 <canvas id="canvas"><canvas>

+3. Apply some styles like, Background of your container of canvas, As here it is "body"

+        body {
+           background: black;
+        }

-3. Add Script Tag and initialize the canvas effect
+4. Add Script Tag and initialize the canvas effect

         Using,